 3 - XP

-4 - FAT16 + Boot as HDD (or FAT32 + Boot as HDD if the drive is over 2GB) - do not use NTFS as the DOS utilities will not work unless you load the NTFS DOS driver (see below for details).!
+4 - FAT16 + Boot as HDD (or FAT32 + Boot as HDD if the drive is over 2GB) - if you need to use NTFS, most of the DOS utilities will not work unless you load the NTFS DOS driver (see below for details).!

 5 - Tick the Copy OS Files box and select the drive letter of your mounted Virtual HBCD drive (do not tick the BartPE checkbox) - OR pick the ISO file that you downloaded if you have not mounted the ISO file previously.

 6 - click Prepare Drive

 Fig. 3 Note: In later versions of RMPrepUSB you can specify the name of the ISO file as the 5 Copy Files path